How to Set Up Recurring Payments

 Get Started With Square Invoices

-Which recurring payment solution is right for me?
+Which recurring payment solution is right for my business?

-Square offers two ways to manage recurring billing: recurring invoices with Card on File (CoF) payments and stand alone invoices with CoF payments.
-We outline the differences below:
+Square offers two convenient ways to manage recurring billing: recurring invoices with Card on File (CoF) payments and stand alone invoices with CoF payments.
+Here’s a summary of the differences between these two methods:

 |Recurring Payments||Repeat Payments|